Ağaçyurdu, Karaman

-Ağaçyurdu is a village the Karaman District of Karaman Province, Turkey.
-Its population is 100 (2022).
-It is situated to the east of Turkish state highway D.715.
-Its distance to Karaman is 28 km.
-Major economic activity of the village is agriculture.
-Main crops are citrus and apple.
-Dairying is a secondary activity.
+Ağaçyurdu is a village the Karaman District of Karaman Province, Turkey., with a population of 100 in 2022.
+It is situated to the east of Turkish state highway D.715, with a distance of 28 km to Karaman.
+The major economic activity of the village is agriculture, its main crops being citrus and apple, with dairying as a secondary activity.